-Where a plan is measured is how much coverage do they provide for your medications.
+Where a plan is measured, is how much coverage they provide for your medications.

-The more coverage a plan provides the higher their rating.
+The more coverage a plan provides the higher its rating.

 Safety is very important when it comes to medications.
 Are the medications that are being recommended by your provider covered by the plan?

 Does the plan do a good job in working with your provider in making sure you are getting prescribed the medications that you need?
 If your plan is hard to work with you may be less inclined to get certain medications filled.

 Plans are also measured on how well they coordinate with your providers to get you to take the medications that are prescribed.

 If medications are too expensive, are not covered, or are difficult to get filled, the patient’s health may become at risk.
 The more difficult things become, the less likely beneficiaries are to take their providers seriously.